CyGei/linktree/README.md

 ## Documentation

-For more information, check the vignette.
+For more information, check the dedicated [website](https://cygei.github.io/linktree/).